 I plan and forecast the construction schedules for our infrastructure projects.
 This involves working with my colleagues in the construction team and subject matter experts to identify challenging areas and determine how we can overcome them.
 I also help to estimate how long new projects will take to build.
 This information is included in commercial proposals when we bid for work.

 About 15 years.
-Before this role, I worked on Bechtel’s Crossrail project in London as lead planner for the engineering work to construct the Western tunnels, which run underground from Royal Oak Portal to Farringdon.
-It was a challenging role because there are so many neighbouring businesses, organisations, residents and other construction projects and we had to liaise with them and plan around their activities.
+Before this role, I worked on Bechtel’s Crossrail project in London as lead planner for the engineering work to construct the western tunnels, which run underground from Royal Oak Portal, west of Paddington to Farringdon.
+It was a challenging role because there are so many neighboring businesses, organizations, residents and other construction projects to liaise with and plan activities around.

-The completion of Crossrail’s first tunnel, which runs from Royal Oak Portal to Farringdon Station.
-We drove Crossrail’s first tunnel boring machine all the way under the centre of London and ensured it reached its destination right on schedule.
-As the lead planner, I found it particularly challenging because there were a lot of design changes resulting in the work programme being re-sequenced.
+We drove Crossrail’s first tunnel boring machine all the way under the center of London and ensured it reached its destination right on schedule.
+As the lead planner, I found it particularly challenging because there were a lot of design changes resulting in the work program being re-sequenced.
 Also, the tunnel boring machine’s journey was tracked and published online in real time for the public to see.
 It was essential that our work was completed on time.